Niketraj08/Quiz_App/README.md

-# quiz project will ne not worl
+# quiz project will be not work